geohues/geohues.github.io/_pages/research.md

- We develop and exploit environmental remote sensing and geospatial techniques for investigating human-environment interactions pertaining to the nexus of land-use activities, environment and human impacts.
+ We develop remote sensing and geospatial techniques and exploit them for investigating human-environment interactions pertaining to the nexus of land-use activities, environment and human impacts.
 We investigate driving mechanisms of land-use change and consequence of land-use changes on the environment.
 This involves characterizing spatio-temporal urban-rural land-use morphology, developing dynamic top-down and bottom-up air pollution emission inventories, and assessing human health impacts as shown in below. <br>
  Our research spans multiple data modalities such as space-borne optical and SAR sensors, UAV-borne sensors, low-cost air quality monitoring sensors and social sensing with process-based models.
 A portion of research is also dedicated towards infrastructure monitoring.

 <p align="center">